 Why shouldn’t food go in the general waste bin?
 What happens to food that gets recycled?
-In celebration of national Recycle Week 2021, we share the answers to common questions about food recycling…
+We share the answers to common questions about food recycling…

 How well is Oxfordshire doing in terms of recycling?

 Oxfordshire has the highest recycling and composting rate in the country, with almost 60% of household waste getting recycled or composted (1).

 Where Oxfordshire is doing slightly less well is when it comes to the recycling of food waste.
 Only half of the food waste produced at home is put into a green food caddy to be recycled, with the other half still being mixed in with general rubbish.
 (2)

 General waste in Oxfordshire is sent to the Ardley Energy Recovery Facility (ERF), where non-recyclable materials are burned to generate electricity.
 Mixing food in with general waste is problematic as food waste contains a lot of water, so when it is burned, it slows down the process significantly and wastes a lot of energy.

 In many other counties, general waste is sent to landfill.
 If food waste goes to landfill, it is often compacted under other waste, meaning that it breaks down in an anaerobic way (i.e. without oxygen).
 As a result it produces a large amount of methane, a particularly potent greenhouse gas that contributes to the climate crisis.

 In Oxfordshire, food that goes into a green recycling caddy is recycled in 1 of 2 ways (2):

 Composting: some food waste is sent to an in-vessel composter, where it is turned into compost which is then used by farms.